Sixteen people reportedly killed by missiles fired by suspected US drones in North Waziristan.

 |Intelligence sources say an al-Qaeda plot for simultaneous attacks in cities across Europe have been foiled [EPA]|

-The State Department said on Sunday that public transportation systems and other tourism-related facilities in the continent could be targets.
+The state department on Sunday said that public transportation systems and other tourism-related facilities in the continent could be targeted for attacks by al-Qaeda in Britain, France and Germany.

-“US citizens should take every precaution to be aware of their surroundings and to adopt appropriate safety measures to protect themselves when traveling,” it warned.
+“US citizens should take every precaution to be aware of their surroundings and to adopt appropriate safety measures to protect themselves when travelling,” warned a statement from the state department.

 The alert also said attackers may use “a variety of means and weapons and target both official and private interests,” and that particular targets could be railways, subways and other tourist infrastructure.